It depends. Some majors require only 3 of 4 semesters or 2 of 3 lab courses. Refer to requirements for major and consult with your advisor.

 Biocore is appropriate for students who have taken AP Biology because its increased depth means that you will go far beyond what you learned in high school.
 The University allows you to count your AP credits toward graduation (as electives) in addition to your Biocore credits.
 But do not worry if you have not taken AP Bio.
 Biocore is an introductory to intermediate biology sequence and the faculty realize that student's experience and preparation differs.
 We do not expect student to have had an accelerated biology course in high school, and it is not a prerequisite for doing well in our courses.
 We cover the basics and then go into more in-depth topics as courses and students' knowledge progress over the 4 semesters.

-To earn a Biocore Honors transcript stamp students need to:
+To earn a Biocore Honors certificate students need to:

 - Complete all 4 Biocore lecture courses (381, 383, 485, 587) and 2 of the 3 lab courses (382, 384, 486) with a B grade or higher.